ovhlabs/knowledge-base/en/_posts/2016-04-21-marathon-container-metrics.md

 - frameworkID: your marathon ID (useful if you have multiple stack logging metrics with the same credentials)
 - appID: your application ID (useful if you want to graph multiple applications instead of the full stack)
-- taskID: your task ID (different from container ID)
+- taskID: your task ID (identifying a single container)

 ###CPU data

 The CPU data are not dependent of the host capacity, but on the limit you are setting in your application.
 For example, if you create an application with 2 cpus, and if it consumes only one, your CPU usage will be 50%

-But, be careful.
-If you create an application with a cpu limit less than one, let's say 0.5, the application could be able to consume one cpu if needed resources are available.
+Be careful though, if you create an application with a cpu limit less than one, let's say 0.5, the application could be able to consume one cpu if needed resources are available.
 Your CPU usage will be 200%.

 To interpret your data in Grafana, you have multiple ways.
 We have two interesting use cases: